Why You Don’t Understand Relativity

 Minkowski’s important contribution to the theory lies in the following: Before Minkowski’s investigation it was necessary to carry out a Lorentz transformation on a law in order to test its invariance under such transformations; but he succeeded in introducing a formalism so that the mathematical form of the law itself guarantees its invariance under Lorentz transformations.
 By creating a four-dimensional tensor calculus, he achieved the same thing for the four-dimensional space that the ordinary vector calculus achieves for the three spatial dimensions.

 One fun aspect of the video is that Dr. Roma charmingly pronounces the word hyperbola as “hyperbolee”.
-In other videos she has “explained” that special relativity implies 1+1=1, that special relativity is compatible with superluminal conveyance of mass-energy and/or information, that the “arrow of time” singles out a particular temporal foliation, and other such fundamental misconceptions.
+In other videos she has “explained” to her viewers that special relativity implies 1+1=1 (which of course it does not), that special relativity is compatible with superluminal conveyance of mass-energy and/or information (which of course it is not), that the “arrow of time” singles out a particular temporal foliation (which of course it does not), and other such fundamental misconceptions.

 Return to MathPages Main Menu